top

 How to Choose the Right Auditor for Your Company

-What does an auditor do?
+What is the role of an auditor and what exactly does an auditor do?

 When someone in finance talks about an audit, they’re usually referring to a financial statements audit.
-An outside auditor will gather information about a company and use it to check the validity of that company’s financial statements, including the balance sheet, income statement, cash flow statement, and statement of retained earnings.
+An external auditor will gather information about a company and use it to check the validity of that company’s financial statements, including the balance sheet, income statement, cash flow statement, and statement of retained earnings.

 [source]